coderofsalvation/webpipe.bash/README.md

     http://foo.bar.com/makecoffee
     http://foo.bar.com/notifypentagon

+### But I'm in love with JSON!

+The commandline is great, but at some point JSON becomes preferrable (to avoid complex oneliners).
+Lets take the xpath example above, and hide our complexity in a json payload file:

+      $ cat > payload.json
+      {
+        "path": "//order/customer/name"
+        "input": "$pipe"
+      }
+      (CTRL-D)

+      $ cat foo.xml | xpath payload.json
+      John Doe

+Webpipe.bash will now do a POST-request with content-type 'application/json' because of the jsonfile as the first argument.

 ### How can I build my own webpipes in the cloud?

 Simple, a webpipe is just a weburl which listens to a POST-request (for data) or OPTIONS-request (for displaying help).